Porsche 911 (993)

-The 993 had several variants, as its predecessors, varying in body style, engines, drivetrains, and included equipment.
-Power was increased by the addition of the VarioRam system, particularly in the midranges, and also resulted in more throttle noise at higher revolutions; as a consequence, it resulted in a 15% increase in power over its predecessor.

-The external design of the Porsche 993, penned by English designer Tony Hatter, retained the basic body shell architecture of the 964 and other earlier 911 models, but with revised exterior panels, with much more flared wheel arches, a smoother front and rear bumper design, an enlarged retractable rear wing, and teardrop mirrors.
+The external design of the Porsche 993 was penned by English designer Tony Hatter.
+It retained the core cabin and body shell architecture of the 964 and prior 911 model iterations, but exterior panels were revised with much more flared wheel arches, a smoother front and rear bumper design, an enlarged retractable rear wing, and teardrop shaped mirrors.

+Porsche engineered a new light-alloy rear subframe with an entirely new multi-link coil springs and wishbone rear suspension design, dubbed the Weissach axle – making significant progress with the engine's impact on the car's handling, putting behind the previous lift-off oversteer and providing an improved driving experience and creating a more civilized car overall.

+The 993 had several variants, like its predecessors, varying in body style, engines, drivetrains, and included equipment.
+Engine power was increased by the addition of the VarioRam system, that added particularly in the mid-range of rpms, and also resulted in more throttle-noise at higher revs.
+The VarioRam system resulted in a 15 percent increase in the new 911's engine power over its predecessor.

+The 993's available all-wheel drive system replaced the 964's centre differential with a viscous coupling, similar to the 959's, making the new system significantly lighter.
+The 993 was also the first 911 to receive a six speed gearbox, which came standard.
+Rear-wheel drive models remained available with Porsche's Tiptronic 4-speed automatic transmission.

 A 993 GT2 was used as the safety car during the 1995 Formula One season.

 Overview

 Technical improvements

 A major change was the implementation of all alloy multilink rear suspension attached to an alloy subframe, a completely new design derived from the 989, a four-door sedan that never went into production.
 The system later continued in the 993's successor, the 996, and required the widening of the rear wheel arches, which gave better stability.
 The new suspension improved handling, making it more direct, more stable, and helping to reduce the tendency to oversteer if the throttle were lifted during hard cornering, a trait of earlier 911s.
 It also reduced interior noise and improved ride quality.